RagnarB83/ash-documentation/docs/Machine_learning_in_ASH.rst

     #produces files: train_data.xyz, train_data.energies, train_data.gradients

 Now that the training data has been created it can be used as input to a machine-learning training library.
-Below we show as an example how to use the ASH interface to the MLatom library to train a Δ-learning correction potential
+Below we show as an example how to use the ASH interface to the MLatom library to train a Δ-learning correction potential:

 .. code-block:: python